 I have talked a lot about the difference between tuning the guitar to itself and tuning it to concert pitch.
 This is the only way to get your guitar in concert pitch without using a tuner!
 Using a reference note means that you are playing a note from an external source, then tuning the strings of your guitar to that note by comparing the difference between the two.
 Remember to use the oscillations to tell when you have got it right!

-There are a few different ways you can get a reference note that will put your guitar in concert tuning.
+There are a few different ways you can get a reference note that will put your guitar in concert tuning (Related article: how to know if a guitar is tuned correctly).
 Remember, however, that just because you used a reference note of some sort doesn’t mean you are tuned to concert pitch.
 Using another guitar that is lying around, for example, will not necessarily work because the other guitar is probably also not tuned to concert pitch.

 Here are a few of the ways you can use a reference note to tune your guitar to concert pitch: